Layr-Labs/eigenlayer-cli/README.md

 eigenlayer operator config create
 ```

-It will create two file: `operator.yaml` and `metadata.json`
+It will create two files: `operator.yaml` and `metadata.json`
-After filling the details in `metadata.json`, please upload this into a publicly accessible location and fill that url in `operator.yaml`.
+After filling in the details in `metadata.json`, please upload this into a publicly accessible location and fill that URL in `operator.yaml`.
-A valid metadata url is required for successful registration.
+A valid metadata URL is required for successful registration.
 A sample yaml [operator.yaml](pkg/operator/config/operator-config-example.yaml) is provided for reference.

-A public metadata url is required to register the operator.
+A public metadata URL is required to register the operator.
-After creating and filling the [metadata](pkg/operator/config/metadata-example.json) file, you can it to a publicly accessible location and give the url in the config file.
+After creating and filling the [metadata](pkg/operator/config/metadata-example.json) file, you can it to a publicly accessible location and give the URL in the config file.
-You are also required to upload the image of the operator to a publicly accessible location and give the url in the metadata file.
+You are also required to upload the image of the operator to a publicly accessible location and give the URL in the metadata file.
 We only support `.png` images for now.

 ### Registration